23andMe Didn’t Shut Down (2026): What to Do With Your DNA

 Cannabis & CBD

 Understand how your genetics affect THC and CBD metabolism.
-CYP2C9 affects THC clearance, CYP3A4/CYP2C19 affect CBD processing, and AKT1 is associated with psychosis risk.
-Cannabis & CBD Report.
+CYP2C9 affects THC clearance and CYP3A4/CYP2C19 affect CBD processing.
+Cannabis & CBD results.

 Nutrition & MTHFR

 MTHFR variants affect folate metabolism and methylation.
-Your raw data also contains variants relevant to vitamin D, vitamin B12, caffeine metabolism, and lactose tolerance.
-Nutrition & Methylation Report.
+Your raw data also contains variants relevant to vitamin D, iron storage and lactose tolerance.
+Nutrition & Methylation.

 Celiac Screening